Appaloosa Horse Club Show Approval

 also be announced.

-must be named, called, advertised, listed and otherwise referred
+of points must be named, called, advertised, listed

-show. (i.e. radio, Appaloosa Journal, newspapers, flyers, and
+to promote your show. (i.e. radio, Appaloosa Journal,

 exhibitors around the country.